Low Price as a Differentiator for Cybersecurity Products

 Companies can price their products low, when compared to competition, to capture a major part of the market.
 In this case, the strategy usually entails eventually increasing the price or turning to the freemium model described above.

 Sometimes, companies find a way to change the industry by providing long-term pricing that is drastically cheaper than their competition, and finding a way to keep costs low to turn this into a sustainable competitive advantage.
-This is similar to what Google has done for the email market when it created a feature-rich webmail product that offered practically unlimited storage.
+This is similar to what Google has done for the email market when it released Gmail a feature-rich webmail product that offered practically unlimited storage.

 Inexpensive Security That’s Good Enough